 DSNY is further developing its clean air efforts by implementing advanced technologies to reduce emissions and utilizing clean diesel fuel with a renewable alternative biofuel component.
 For example, in March 2007, DSNY launched a biodiesel (B5) initiative citywide on all diesel-powered equipment (on-highway and off-highway), utilizing 5% biodiesel (made from soybeans) and 95% (petroleum-based) ULSD.
 To date, the B5 initiative resulted in no change in vehicle performance, no operator or mechanic complaints, no increase in down rate, and good winter operability.
 In August 2007, DSNY implemented its B20 (20% biodiesel) pilot study in the Queens 6 district and based on those encouraging results, in July 2010 DSNY expanded the study to the Brooklyn 5 district.
-Testing in both districts is on-going.
-DSNY plans
+In advance of the Local Law 73 of 2013 mandate to power all diesel fuel-powered motor vehicles owned or operated by the city of New York with at least B20 for the fiscal year beginning July 1, 2016 and thereafter between the months of April and November, DSNY expanded the pilot study citywide in CY 2013, for a total of 59 districts.
+Testing in all districts is on-going.
+B5 biodiesel costs about the same as standard ULSD, while B20 biodiesel costs somewhat more.
+DSNY plans to use B20 generally from April 15 through November 15 and B5 during the remainder of the year (colder weather).
+This yields a net reduction in carbon emissions of more than 10% compared to conventional fossil fuel diesel use.